Stochastic Gradient Methods with Preconditioned Updates: Introduction

-The main contributions of this work are stated below, and are summarized in Tables~\ref{tab:comparison0} and \ref{Table:complexityresults}. \\ \emph{$\bullet$ {\bf Scaled SARAH.}} We present a new algorithm called {\tt Scaled SARAH}, which is a combination of the {\tt SARAH} \cite{Nguyen2017} and {\tt PAGE} \cite{Li2021} algorithms, coupled with the diagonal preconditioner from \cite{Jahani2021}.
-The inclusion of the preconditioner results in adaptive scaling of every element of the search direction (negative gradient), which leads to improved practical performance, particularly on ill-conditioned and poorly scaled problems.
-The algorithm is simple (a single loop) and is easy to tune (Section~\ref{Sec:ScaledPage}). \\ \emph{$\bullet$ {\bf Scaled L-SVRG.}} The {\tt Scaled L-SVRG} algorithm is also presented, which is similar to {\tt L-SVRG}, but with the addition of the diagonal preconditioner \cite{Jahani2021}.
-Again, the preconditioner allows all elements of the gradient to be scaled adaptively, the algorithm uses a single loop structure, and for this algorithm an unbiased estimate of the gradient is used.
-The inclusion of adaptive local curvature information via the preconditioner leads to improvments in practical performance (Sections~\ref{Sec:ScaledLSVRG}). \\[2pt] \emph{$\bullet$ {\bf Convergence guarantees.}} Theoretical guarantees show that both {\tt Scaled SARAH} and {\tt Scaled L-SVRG} converge and we present an explicit bound for the number of iterations required by each algorithm to obtain an iterate that is $\epsilon$-optimal.
+\emph{$\bullet$ {\bf Convergence guarantees.}} Theoretical guarantees show that both {\tt Scaled SARAH} and {\tt Scaled L-SVRG} converge and we present an explicit bound for the number of iterations required by each algorithm to obtain an iterate that is $\varepsilon$-optimal.
 Convergence is guaranteed for both {\tt Scaled SARAH} and {\tt Scaled L-SVRG} under a smoothness assumption on the functions $f_i$.
-If both smoothness and the PL-condition hold, then improved iteration complexity results for {\tt Scaled SARAH} and {\tt Scaled L-SVRG} are obtained, which show that expected function value gap converges to zero at a linear rate (see Theorems~\ref{Thm:ScaledPageLPL} and \ref{Thm:ScaledLSVRGLPL}.)
-Our scaled methods achieve the best known rates for non-convex stochastic problems, and {\tt Scaled SARAH} and {\tt Scaled L-SVRG} are the first preconditioned methods that achieve a linear rate of convergence under the PL assumption.
-(See Sections~\ref{Sec:ScaledLSVRG}.) \\ \emph{$\bullet$ \bf Numerical experiments.} Extensive numerical experiments were performed (Sections~\ref{Sec:Numerical} and \ref{App:experiments}) under various parameter settings to investigate the practical behaviour of our new scaled algorithms.
-The inclusion of preconditioning in {\tt Scaled SARAH} and {\tt Scaled L-SVRG} led to improvements in performance compared with no preconditioning in several of the experiments, and {\tt Scaled SARAH} and {\tt Scaled L-SVRG} were competitive with, and often outperformed, {\tt Adam}. \\[2pt] {\bf Paper outline.} This paper is organised as follows.
-In Section~\ref{Sec:Preconditioner} we describe the diagonal preconditioner that will be used in this work.
-In Section~\ref{Sec:ScaledPage}, we describe a new {\tt Scaled PAGE} algorithm and present theoretical convergence guarantees.
-In Section~\ref{Sec:ScaledLSVRG}, we introduce the {\tt Scaled L-SVRG} algorithm, which adapts the {\tt L-SVRG} algorithm to include a preconditioner.
-We present numerical experiments demonstrating the practical performance of our proposed methods in Section~\ref{Sec:Numerical} and concluding remarks are given in Section~\ref{Sec:Conclusion}.
-All proofs (Sections~\ref{Sec:ProofsSARAH} and \ref{Sec:ProofsLSVRG}), additional numerical experiments (Section~\ref{App:experiments}), and further details and discussion can be found in the appendix.
+If both smoothness and the PL-condition hold, then improved iteration complexity results for {\tt Scaled SARAH} and {\tt Scaled L-SVRG} are obtained, which show that expected function value gap converges to zero at a linear rate (see Theorems~\ref{Thm:ScaledPageLPL} and \ref{Thm:ScaledLSVRGLPL}).
+Our scaled methods achieve the best known rates of all methods with preconditioning for non-convex deterministic and stochastic problems, and {\tt Scaled SARAH} and {\tt Scaled L-SVRG} are the first preconditioned methods that achieve a linear rate of convergence under the PL assumption (see a detailed comparison in Section \ref{sec:disc}).